HITECHCRIME/HC_OVERVIEW/README.md

 - app would have live show tickets included in the subscription? or separate purchase via website (Apple doesn't allow buying from within apps)
 - app would be basically a mobile version of the hitechcri.me website (website would be the go to for all main content)

+- wiki of hitech crime universe > hitechcri.me/timeline (there are MAIN NODES/ALBUM RELEASES - unlock node by sharing with humans, TIMELINES - arcs of releases, CONTENT CLOUD - associated types of content related to the release - see more examples below.

 PRINT MATERIALS
 Books & magazines
 Flyers